Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/bijou-c1d8.md

 While exploring the kingdom, Bijou stumbled upon an unusual sight.
 The kingdom’s gardens had been ravaged by famine, though not by her hand.
 Could she have an [ally](https://www.youtube.com/live/u3MQlnSHfhA?feature=shared&t=805), someone aligned with her chaotic vision?
 The idea amused her.
 Distracted momentarily, she indulged in a game of [chicken-catching](https://www.youtube.com/live/u3MQlnSHfhA?feature=shared&t=1182)—a brief respite from her descent into darkness.

 Her amusement didn’t last long.
 Bijou then confronted the King, whom she mockingly addressed.
-Her words dripped with scorn and malice as she taunted him, painting vivid imagery of his downfall: his gates overrun by her stain army, his throne consumed by flames, and his ultimate demise at her hands.
+Her words dripped with scorn and malice as she taunted him, painting vivid imagery of his downfall: his gates overrun by her Stain army, his throne consumed by flames, and his ultimate demise at her hands.

 [Your time is now, King](#embed:https://www.youtube.com/live/u3MQlnSHfhA?feature=shared&t=1297)